HeuristicPerson/bluetooth_2_hid/README.md

 1. Install an OS on your Raspberry Pi (e.g. using [Pi Imager](https://youtu.be/ntaXWS8Lk34))

 2. Connect to a network via Ethernet cable or [Wi-Fi](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking).
+Make sure this network has Internet access.

 3. (*optional*) Enable [SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh), if you intend to access the Pi remotely.